kaitlynstrickfaden/FasanoMDKS/README.md

 <br>

-To use the package, simply input a data frame with an "x" and "y" column (and a "z" column for a 3D test) you want to analyze.
+To use the package, simply input "x" and "y" vectors (and a "z" vector for a 3D test) of data you want to analyze.
 You can also set the number of randomizations to perform and the desired alpha level.
 A progress bar will keep track of progress through the randomizations.

 ```
 xcol <- sample(c(1:100),50)